WardLordRuby/match_wire/README.md

 key to walk through available commands and command options.
 Pressing <kbd>Ctrl</kbd> + <kbd>C</kbd> will clear the current line or if line current line is empty it will close MatchWire.
 Note that closing MatchWire will also close Mw2 Remastered.

-MatchWire can be launched from the command line with the '--no-launch' argument to opt out of the automatic launch of Horizon Modern Warfare.
+MatchWire can be launched from the command line with the `--no-launch` argument to opt out of the automatic launch of Horizon Modern Warfare.

 ### Commands